 IPA forms a Jury of seven experts to contribute their cultural perspective from the seven geographic regions (see opening paragraph above).
 The Jury selects a shortlist of around 35 projects from the 120-150 case studies researched.

 Nominations are accepted until 31 December of the year before that in which the research and jury process takes place (IE for the 2019 Award, the research takes place during 2018, and nominations close 31 December 2017).
 Please send the artist, project, year, location, and a link for reference purposes.
 The more information provided, the more likely it is that a nomination will initiate paid research.
 It may be possible to research nominations received after this date, or the nominations may be considered for the subsequent Award if they remain eligible by date.

-1. PACIFIC: Australasia & Pacific Islands, Indonesia, Philippines, Micronesia, Melanesia, Polynesia
+1. OCEANIA (Australasia & Pacific Islands, Indonesia, Philippines, Australia, Micronesia, Melanesia, Polynesia)

-2. EAST ASIA: China, Mongolia, HK, TW, Korea N&S, Japan, Myanmar, Thailand, Vietnam, Laos, Cambodia, Malaysia, Singapore
+2. EAST & SOUTHEAST ASIA (China, Mongolia, HK, TW, Korea N&S, Japan, Myanmar, Thailand, Vietnam, Laos, Cambodia, Malaysia, Singapore)

 3. WEST, CENTRAL & SOUTH ASIA ('Beirut to Bangladesh' including the Middle East, Indian subcontinent, Kazakhstan, central Asian republics)